Krishanu26/1-ST/README.md

 # 1-ST
-this my first repository  in github.
+this is my first repository  in github.